OvidiuPopescu/Interactive-Map/README.md

  - selecting one of the events will focus the coresponding marker on the map and display the details of the event and reveal advanced options for that marker
  - pressing the forrward or back button for the selected marker, will automaticaly move it one step in the future or past return to the initially selected event by pressing the 'Revert' button
- - *NEW* when reloading the page it will rememer yout last date and events selections
+ - when reloading the page it will rememer yout last date and events selections
- - *NEW* you can modify the date by pressing the Edit button and selecting the desired year/month/day trough the dropdowns (only dates with events will appear as options)
+ - you can modify the date by pressing the Edit button and selecting the desired year/month/day trough the dropdowns (only dates with events will appear as options)